StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

     !!! warning "Paid license required"
         A [paid license](../../installation/licenses/about-licenses.md) is required to configure authentication providers other than the local database managed by TheHive.
-        A Platinum license is required to configure Active Directory, OAuth 2.0, and SAML authentication.
+        A Platinum license is required to configure Active Directory, OAuth 2.0, OpenID, and SAML authentication.

     **- Local authentication**